Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Problem Formulation

 We model rotation averaging using an undirected \emph{measurement graph} $G = (\Vcal, \Ecal)$.
 Each vertex $i \in \Vcal = [n]$ corresponds to a rotation variable $R_i \in \SOd(d)$ to be estimated.
 Each edge $(i,j) \in \Ecal$ corresponds to a noisy relative measurement of the form,

-where $\Runder_i, \Runder_j \in \SOd(d)$ are the latent (ground truth) rotations and $R^\epsilon_{ij} \in \SOd(d)$ is the measurement noise.
-In rotation averaging, we aim to estimate the rotations by minimizing the sum of squared measurement residuals.
-We consider the following generic formulation that permits the use of both geodesic and chordal distance metrics.
+where $\Runder_i, \Runder_j \in \SOd(d)$ are the latent (ground truth) rotations and $R^{\text{err}}_{ij} \in \SOd(d)$ is the measurement noise.
+In standard rotation averaging, we aim to estimate the rotations by minimizing the sum of squared measurement residuals, which corresponds to the formulation in \cref{prob:rotation_averaging}.

 \begin{problem}[Rotation Averaging] \normalfont